chiedo/entrepreneurship/README.md

 ## Thoughts about

-### Ideas
+### Catalyzing ideas

 Ideas are catalyzed into successful businesses in one of two ways:

-1. The mixture of biological energy (action) and time
+1. The mixture of biological energy (action) and time (eg. starting a business in college)
-1. The mixture of financial energy (money) and experience
+1. The mixture of financial energy (money) and experience (eg. starting a business after your kids leave for college)

 ## Books